Adult Tennis Clinic

 I'm a patient at Dartmouth Health Connect, can I still meet with a health coach?

-Yes, however since a health coach is a member of your care team at the practice, you will receive coaching automatically during your appointment.
+Yes, however since a health coach is a member of your care team at the practice, you will receive coaching automatically during your appointments at Dartmouth Health Connect.
 However, you are encouraged to work with your health coach independent of medical appointments as well.

 Who is eligible for Health Coaching?